ChrisHartarski/MagnaTechnica-WebShop-SoftUniProject/README.md

 ## The webshop has the following features:
 - **User management** - user registration and authorization with separate roles (User and Admin).
 Users (both user and admin) have the functionality to edit their profiles (including email(used as username) and password).
 - **Machines section** - section with available machines.
 Users have the possibility to make an enquiry, while admin users can modify and delete machines.
 The machines service is on another repository (link below), and the communication between the two is via REST.
+This section needs the Machines Service to be running in order to work properly.
 - **Spare parts section** - section with available spare parts quantities and prices.
 Users can add parts to cart, while admin users can modify and delete parts.
 - **User cart** - orders can be placed via the cart with the items in the cart.
 Cart is saved on every user so even if you logout and login again the cart will keep the items in it.
 - **Contacts** - section with contacts and location on Google Maps using Google Maps API.